Error-331/code_tests/docs/bible/links.md

 Unprecedented Savior - February 8 (Jesus is omnipotent, miracles of Jesus, focus on glorifying God);

 Pretty Ugly - February 9 (poor in spirit, mirror of spiritual state, Ten Commandments);

+The Virtue of Contsition - February 10 (godly sorrow that works repentance, brokenhearted over sin);

+Dark Prison - February 11 (prison of sin, power of gospel);